 The University of San Diego is an academic institution, an instrument of learning.
 As such, the university is predicated on the principles of scholastic honesty.
 It is an academic community all of whose members are expected to abide by ethical standards both in their conduct and in their exercise of responsibility toward other members of the community.
 Academic dishonesty is an affront to the integrity of scholarship at USD and a threat to the quality of learning.
 To maintain its credibility and uphold its reputation, the university has procedures to deal with academic dishonesty which are uniform and which should be understood by all.
 Violations of academic integrity include:

-- 1. unauthorized assistance on an examination; - 2. falsification or invention of data; - 3. unauthorized collaboration on an academic exercise; - 4. plagiarism; - 5. misappropriation of research materials; - 6. any unauthorized access to an instructor's files or computer account; or - 7. any other serious violation of academic integrity as established by the instructor.
+- 1. unauthorized assistance on an examination; - 2. falsification or invention of data; - 3. unauthorized collaboration on an academic exercise; - 4. plagiarism; - 5. misappropriation of research materials; - 6. any unauthorized access to an instructor's files or computer account; - 7. the unauthorized use of artificial intelligence to complete an assignment; or - 8. any other serious violation of academic integrity as established by the instructor.